codeinthehole/codeinthehole.com/www/posts/0064-django-webtest-is-awesome.rst

 * WebTest allows you to model a user's experience much more closely as it is smart about mark-up.
 Instead of hand-crafting GET and POST requests, you can use the WebTest API to follow links and submit forms - this is what users actually do.
-As a result, your tests more accurately capture user stories.
+As a result, your tests accurately capture user stories.

 * A corollary to the last point is that writing functional tests with WebTest is both easier and quicker than using Django's test client.
-It's much simpler to fill in forms that contruct complicated arrays of POST data - this is particularly noticable with formsets.
+It's much simpler to fill in forms that construct complicated arrays of POST data - this is particularly noticable with formsets.

 * The WebTest response object supports `several ways of parsing the response